ChamodKalupahana/chatgpt-wrapped/spec_v2.md

 Short “executive summary” card just under the hero:

-- Title: `ChamGPT in One Paragraph`
+- Title: `Chamod's ChatGPT Wrapped 2025 in One Paragraph`
 - Text (example):
-  > “In 2025, you used ChatGPT as a combined interpretability lab, ops console, and life planning co-pilot.
+  > “In 2025, you used ChatGPT as a combined` interpretability lab, ops console, and life planning co-pilot.
 You shipped multi-platform apps for clients, debugged gnarly infra issues, trained for AI safety fellowships, and built internal tools (risk calculators, forecasting dashboards) – all while slowly turning your existing skillset into alignment-focused leverage.”

 ---